Brexit deal prospects ‘touch and go’, says Johnson

 A Government source added: “The claim that the Government is considering proroguing parliament in September in order to stop MPs debating Brexit is entirely false.”

-But Liberal Democrat Brexit spokesman Tom Brake said: “If Boris Johnson can find a kooky or irregular way to shut parliament out of the Brexit process, it will be an outrage.”
+But Liberal Democrat Brexit spokesman Tom Brake said: “If Boris Johnson can find a kooky or irregular way to shut parliament out of the Brexit process, it will be an outrage.”–Reuters